sakurahashimoto/CS5001_final_project/README.md

 4. On github create a new pull request
 5. Rebase and merge the pull request
 6. Pull down latest changes: `jj git fetch`
-7. Prepare to make new changes: `jj git rebase -d main`
+7. Prepare to make new changes: `jj rebase -d main`